 Competition For The Sony A7IV

 Sony’s 24-megapixel sensors have recently felt the strain as other camera manufacturers have upgraded to higher megapixel counts.
-The A7III’s autofocus system, though speedy, still lags behind new cameras such as the Canon R6 and R5 that have remarkable eye autofocus for humans as well as animals.
+The A7III’s autofocus system, though speedy, still lags behind new cameras such as the Canon EOS R6 and EOS R5 that have remarkable eye autofocus for humans as well as animals.

 Sony has lagged behind Canon on this front and the improved autofocus system from the Sony flagship systems will be a welcome addition but is still likely to lag behind in terms of innovation with the rumored automotive autofocus tracking in the upcoming Canon R3.
 Sony may end up playing catch-up for quite a while yet on this front.